le-quentin/homeserver/README.md

 ## TODO

+- [ ] Make restic backups safer : don't overwrite the distant repository if one exists, error instead
+- [ ] Cockpit ?
 - [x] Setup the Home-Assistant recorder, to control what's stored for how long
 - [ ] Use Packer to produce base linux image with Docker and initial setup
 - [ ] Logstash for log aggregation and Kibana for reading logs in web UI